 What you eat truly affects your teeth, whether it’s positive or negative.
 By eating healthy foods, your smile can become fortified and stay healthy.
-On the other hand, having foods that contain high amounts of sugars can lead to cavities.
+On the other hand, having foods that contain high amounts of sugar can lead to cavities.

 - Salad dressing.
-Store-bought salad dressings—especially a vinaigrette—have high-levels of acidity.
+Store-bought salad dressings—especially a vinaigrette—have high levels of acidity.
 However, if you pair the dressing with veggies like lettuce and carrots, the effects of acid wear won’t impact your smile as much.

 - Wine.
 Many doctors say a glass of red wine is quite good for the body.
 Yet, wine, in general, does two things: stains teeth and causes acidic reactions in the body.
-It’s best to drink a glass water for every glass of wine you have.
+It’s best to drink a glass of water for every glass of wine you have.

 - Carbonated beverages.
 Soft drinks don’t mix well with nice smiles.
 Soft drinks tend to weaken the enamel and make it more susceptible to tooth decay.
 Plus, having large amounts of sodas increases the acid production in your stomach.
 Therefore, take care to notice how many cans of soda you’re drinking each day.

 - Lemon juice.
 Having lemon juice is good for your body, though, not for your teeth.
-While lemons do have high-levels of acidity, they’re also known, known for their detoxing abilities.
+While lemons do have high levels of acidity, they’re also known, known for their detoxing abilities.
 If you choose to have lemon juice, water it down a little.

-Visit Lake Forest Dental Arts for Comprehensive Dental Care
+Visit Us for Comprehensive Dental Care

 Our practice serves the Chicago metropolitan area including the North Shore and Northwest suburbs